Wallet and Custody Guide

 First, a user needs to know how many keys will exist for their wallet.
 If only one, they face a potential single point of failure.
 If that key is lost, stolen, etc, they could be permanently locked out of their wallet and lose access to their funds.

-Many of the hacks in the crypto world have penetrated either: A) hot wallets protected by only a single key or B) hot wallets that had multiple keys, but were kept in the same place.
+Many of the hacks in the crypto world have penetrated either: A) self-custody hot wallets protected by only a single key or B) self-custody hot wallets that had multiple keys, but were kept in the same place.

 By contrast, users need to focus on reducing this single point of failure.
 It’s much safer to use wallets that come with multiple keys, then store them in different places (eg, you hold onto Key X, your custodian holds onto Key Y, etc).